c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 - Modify: O(1) on average, O(n) worst case if there are many collisions

 What that means is that we don't really have to think about performance when using those.
-For exemple, it is possible to deal with huge dictionnaries to implement local memory caching without a noticeable performance impact.
+For example, it is possible to deal with huge dictionaries to implement local memory caching without a noticeable performance impact.
 It is also possible to store values of any type (not that you should).

 ```python
 AGE = "age"